 Grapevines flourish in the granitic gravels of this small part of Queensland’s Granite Belt.
-Brad is plucking leaves on the eastern side of the vine row to allow light and air to circulate.
+In this image, Brad is plucking leaves on the eastern side of the vine row to allow light and air to circulate.

-The lovely 7-acre vineyard was first planted more than 50 years ago.
-The Old Vine Shiraz is legendary.
-Other varieties grown here are Fiano, Tempranillo and Graciano, all now between 12 and 16 years of age.
+The lovely 7-acre vineyard was first planted almost 60 years ago when cuttings from much older vines were established by the Savina family, who had immigrated to Australia from Italy after the Second World War.
+The wine made from this Old Vine Shiraz block is now legendary.
+Other varieties grown here are Fiano, Tempranillo and Graciano, all now between 14 and 18 years of age.
 In 2012 we planted Montepulciano and Petit Manseng and our first harvest of these in 2016 yielded tiny quantities of beautiful wines which will be available late 2018.

 We practice environmentally-sustainable viticulture, combining modern vineyard management with respect for tradition.
 Natural fertilisers and organic compounds for crop protection are used wherever possible.
 Spraying is done at times when natural insect predators, such as ladybirds, are finished eating for the day, as even organic sprays will harm them.
 These tiny predators assist with insect pest control.

 Water management is an important issue in this dry, granite country.
 Shallow spoon drains curl around the vineyard, taking precious rainwater run-off directly into ‘Lake Savina’ (our large dam).
 The vineyard is trickle-irrigated to provide just enough moisture to encourage the vines to put down deep roots.
 A little struggle helps intensify fruit flavours.